Israel–Philippines relations: Military ties

 In January 2014, the Armed Forces of the Philippines agreed to purchase 28 Israeli armored vehicles.

 In May 2018, the Philippine Navy purchased Spike-ER missiles from Rafael Advanced Defense Systems.
 These are the first surface-to-surface missiles to be mounted on Philippine Navy ships.

 The Philippines is known to use a variety of Israeli weapons such as Israeli firearms like the Galil and TAR-21.
 The Soltam M-71 155 mm howitzer is used by the Philippine Army and Marines.

 In 2023, it was revealed that Elbit Systems would supply the Philippine army with long-range maritime patrol aircraft equipped with advanced intelligence systems.

 The Philippine Navy operates the Acero-class patrol gunboats based on Israel's Shaldag V-class patrol boats.
 It also uses Spike-NLOS, an Israeli fire-and-forget missile.

 The Philippines in May 2025 reportedly froze new defense contracts with Israeli firms to pressure Israel to take its side over China in the South China Sea dispute.

+In December 2025, acting PNP chief Lt.
+Gen. Jose Melencio Nartatez Jr. met with Israeli Ambassador Dana Kursh at Camp Crame in Quezon City to strengthen police cooperation between the two countries.
+They discussed concrete steps such as intelligence sharing, personnel exchanges, and joint training.
+The goal is to improve crime prevention, emergency response, and community policing in the Philippines, in line with President Ferdinand R. Marcos Jr.’s push to modernize the PNP and expand international security partnerships.